AsyncVLA: Asynchronous Flow Matching for Vision-Language-Action Models: Implementation Details

 \subsection{Details of Flow Matching}

-For both synchronous flow matching (SFM) and asynchronous flow matching (AFM), we use a uniform schedule of 10 discretization steps. from noise at $t=1$ toward its target action at $t=0$.
-This choice provides a balanced trade-off between model's efficiency and performance.
+For both SFM and AFM, we use a uniform schedule of 10 discretization steps from noise at $\tau = 1$ towards the target action at $\tau = 0$.
+This choice provides a balanced trade-off between computational efficiency and control performance, yielding stable convergence and high success rates while keeping inference latency low.
+In practice, we find that increasing the number of steps offers diminishing returns, whereas fewer steps noticeably degrade action accuracy and long-horizon stability.